Tuesday, November 28, 2023

 Biggest Cricket Stadium in the world

-The Narendra Modi Cricket Stadium is the largest cricket stadium in the world, located in Ahmedabad, Gujarat, India.
-It has a seating capacity of 1,10,000 spectators.
+The Narendra Modi Cricket Stadium is the largest in the world, located in Ahmedabad, Gujarat, India.
+It has a seating capacity of 1,32,000 spectators.
 This stadium was earlier known as Sardar Patel Stadium.

 The stadium has many modern facilities like a swimming pool, a gymnasium and changing rooms which are state of the art.
 The studio also has a cricket academy and a museum that showcases the cricket heritage of Gujarat.